Le Château: Bankruptcy and liquidation: 2020-2021

 In July 2020, after several months of declining business and hindered further by the COVID-19 pandemic in Canada, Le Château stated there is "significant doubt" it will survive another year.

 In October 2020, Le Château announced the closing of all 123 stores across Canada.
 Stores remained in operation during its liquidation process, however about 1,400 jobs were lost when the chain ceased operation.

 On April 18, 2021, the online store was closed down.
 In June 2021, the remaining assets of the brand were sold to Suzy's Inc.

 Return: 2021-present

-On November 16 2021, the brand was relaunched online only after being purchased by Suzy Shier.
+On November 16, 2021, the brand was relaunched online only after being purchased by Suzy Shier.

 In April 2022, the brand opened 37 shop-in-shop locations within Suzy Shier stores across Canada.
 The reopened stores focused on affordability, and the first collection focused on eveningwear.

 Dress For Success non-profit

 In 2014, Le Château launched a partnership with "Dress For Success", a non-profit corporation to help economically disadvantaged women by providing them with interview attire.
-Le Château has committed over 1.4 million dollars of clothing to the program.
+Le Château has committed over 1.4 million dollars worth of clothing to the program.
 Le Château is further collaborating with the cause, through partnerships with stars such as Lauren Holly, having her promote Dress For Success to her fans.